 - Choose the best hour of the day.
 It’s usually around midday, but some properties get the most light in the morning or afternoon.
 Be sure to have enough time to shoot with constant light.
-Avoid shooting interiors at sunset, when the light quickly changes colour.
+Avoid shooting interiors at sunset, when the light quickly changes color.

 - Open all the blinds.
 Make the sunlight fill the room as best as possible.
 You can use net curtains to mitigate the contrast from the windows.

 - Turn off every light in the room.
-One of the most significant advantages of turning the lights off is that you avoid colour casts.
+One of the most significant advantages of turning the lights off is that you avoid color casts.
 You can also get uniform white walls with simple editing.

 2. Use a Bounced Flash to Reveal Details in the Shadows